0rpc/zerorpc-python/doc/protocol.md

 ## Introduction & History

-A short warning: we know that some parts of the protocol are not very elegant.
+ZeroRPC is a modern communication layer for distributed systems built on top of ZeroMQ, developed by dotCloud since 2010 and open-sourced in 2012.
+It features a dead-simple API for exposing any object or module over the network, and a powerful gevent implementation which supports multiple ZMQ socket types, streaming, heartbeats and more.
+It also includes a simple command-line tool for interactive querying and introspection.
+The platform team at dotCloud uses it in production to transmit millions of messages per day across hundreds of services.

+ZeroRPC uses ZMQ as a transport, but uses a communication protocol that is transport-agnostic.
+For a long time the reference documentation for that protocol was the python code itself.
+However since its recent surge in popularity many people have expressed interest in porting it to other programming languages.
+We hope that this standalone protocol documentation will help them.

-Some things can certainly be optimized.
-You will certainly think that some parts are... weird.
-This is because ZeroRPC started as a simple tool to solve a simple problem.
-And progressively, it became the core of all inter-services communications at dotCloud (<http://www.dotcloud.com>), and was refined, improved, enriched, to satisfy the needs of the dotCloud platform.
+A short warning: ZeroRPC started as a simple tool to solve a simple problem.
+It was progressively refined and improved to satisfy the growing needs of the dotCloud platform.
+The emphasis is on practicality, robustness and operational simplicity - sometimes at the expense of formal elegance and optimizations.
+We will gladly welcome patches focused on the latter so long as they don't hurt the former.

-Keep in mind that ZeroRPC keeps evolving: we add new features to solve the new problems that we meet every day.

-Of course, we want to weed out the discrepancies and "weird" behaviors of the protocol; but we also need to keep some backward compability, and that's painful indeed.

 > The python implementation of zerorpc act as a reference for the whole
 > protocol.
 New features and experiments are implemented and tested in this